weecology/lab-manual/COVID-19-Lab-Use-Policy.md

 4. Do not go to the labs if you are feeling even the slightest bit sick, have recently been exposed to someone with COVID-19, or are currently waiting for a COVID-19 test result to come back.
 5. Enter through the west door and exit via the east door.
 6. Run fans while using the bathrooms.
-7. Wear masks at all times while in the building.
+7. Per [UF regulations](https://policy.ufl.edu/policy/masking-and-physical-distancing/), wear masks at all times while in the building unless you are in a private office (or alone in a room with the door closed).